habemusne/simi_server/README.md

     * You are now ready to run.
 In the directory, type "python start.py[ENTER]"

 * ### Step 3.
 Adapt your experiment to link to this server
+  *  Put EC2_communicator.js in this repository into /static/js/
 	*  In exp.html:

         * In the ``` <head></head> ``` block, add the following code: